lowagner/pynances/README.md

 + `from/FROM` - case insensitive.
 Immediately following a FROM you should include the account from which you are paying/transfering money.

 + `paid/PAID` - case insensitive.
 Immediately following a PAID you should include the account from which you are paying money.

-+ `week/WEEK` - case insensitive.
-Immediately following a week you should include the week you made the transaction.

 + `average/AVERAGE` - case insensitive.
 Immediately following an AVERAGE come two things:  first, a concatenation of all months that the bill actually gets paid, e.g. 369D for March, June, September, and December, then the account from which it gets paid.
 At the end of the line comes the monthly average drain on your account.